External validity

 1 Standard graphical models

 We can just try some basic graphical model technology and see how far we get.
 If the right independences are enforced, presumably we are doing something not too far from learning a transferable model?
-Or, if we work out that the necessary parameters are not identifiable, then we discover that we cannot in fact learn a transferable model, right?
+Or, if we work out that the necessary parameters are not identifiable, then we discover that we cannot, in fact, learn a transferable model, right?
 (But maybe we can learn a somewhat transferable model?)
 I guess the key weakness is that graphical models will miss some types of transferability, specifically, independences that are dependent on particular values of the nodes, so this might be less powerful.

 2 External validity in policy